waatltd/digital_cities.github.io/README.md

 overriden on next run of `fronthack watch` command.
 The directory is ready to hosting on production server.
 It stores all assets and compiled code that is needed to browse HTML pages located inside.

-Repository was created only to temporary host the website.

-THIS IS NOT THE MAIN REPOSOTORY OF THIS PROJECT